pisarenko-net/arch-bootstrapper/README.md

 # arch-bootstrapper
-Automated Arch Linux provisioning for VMs and physical machines at Sergey's place
+Automated Arch Linux provisioning for VMs and physical machines at Sergey's places.

 ## Physical machines